briztdb/Portfolio/README.md

+Writing Sample - For my writing sample, I included the final paper to my Information Security and The Law class which I took in the spring semester of 2024.

 ArmadilloV8 - Final project for Computer Architecture and Organization where we were to build a virtual CPU from scratch using Logisim-Evolution.
 Included in this task was designing the CPU architecture, defining opcodes, an instruction set architecture for programmers to interface with the CPU, and a python script to parse user-written code into opcodes and instruction-memory images.